AkhilKumar-Git/extemporer/README.md

     - Ensure your Firebase app has web credentials configured.

 5.  **Run the development server:**
-    From the root directory:
+    From the project root directory:
     ```bash
     npm run dev
     # or
     # yarn dev
     ```
-    This will start the Next.js development server for the `client` app (typically on `http://localhost:3000`).
+    This will start the Next.js development server (typically on `http://localhost:3000`).

 ## Deployment